 Nadia Comaneci became one of the most famous Romanians in the world after receiving the first 10 in the history of an Olympic gymnastics competition.
 It happened in 1976, in Montreal, when she was only 14.
 During her gymnast career, Nadia Comaneci won nine Olympic medals and four world championships.
 Her flawless technique inspired generations of young gymnasts from Romania and around the world.

 Photo source: https://commons.wikimedia.org

-Simona Halep is one of the most loved athletes from Romania and the present World no. 1 on the WTA Tour.
-Her memorable matches are an inspiration for millions of Romanians at home and for several other thousands that buy tickets to see her play at tournaments all around the world.
+Simona Halep is one of the most loved athletes from Romania and a former World no. 1 on the WTA Tour.
+Millions of Romanians watch her matches at home and many other thousands buy tickets to see her play at tournaments all around the world.

 A pro tennis player since she was 15, Simona Halep won the Roland Garros (2018) and the Wimbledon (2019).